rfhb/ctrdata/README.md

 Other requirements:

 * A local [mongodb](https://www.mongodb.org/) version 3 installation.
-From this installation, `mongoimport` and `mongo` required.
+From this installation, binaries `mongoimport` and `mongo` required.
 Note that Ubuntu seems to ship mongodb version 2.x, not the required version 3.
 Please follow installation instruction [here for Ubuntu 15, same as for Debian](http://docs.mongodb.org/manual/tutorial/install-mongodb-on-debian/#install-mongodb) and here for [Ubuntu 14 and earlier](http://docs.mongodb.org/manual/tutorial/install-mongodb-on-ubuntu/#install-mongodb).

-* In the future, an installation of [node.js](https://nodejs.org/en/download/) will be required, and [xml2json](https://github.com/parmentf/xml2json) for node.js will be installed automatically by `ctrdata` (using `npm install -g xml2json-command`).
+* Command line tools `perl`, `sed`, `cat` and `php` (5.2 or higher).

-Additional requirements on MS Windows, only:
+To satisfy requirements for MS Windows, the recommendation is:

 * An installation of [cygwin](https://cygwin.com/install.html).